International Classification of Diseases (ICD) Revision

-All Member States use the ICD and it has been translated into 43 languages.
+ICD has been translated into 43 languages and it is being used by all member States.
 Most countries (117) use the system to report mortality data, a primary indicator of health status.

 All Member States are expected to use the most current version of the ICD for reporting death and disease statistics (according to the WHO Nomenclature Regulations adopted by the World Health Assembly in 1967).

 The ICD is being revised to better reflect progress in health sciences and medical practice.
 In line with advances in information technology, ICD-11 will be used with electronic health applications and information systems.

 What are features of this revision?

 - ICD revision process allows for collaborative web-based editing, open to all interested parties.
 To assure quality it will be peer reviewed for accuracy and relevance.